+The Group has operating leases primarily for office and operation space.
 The lease term is generally specified in lease agreements, however certain agreements provide for lease term extensions or early termination options.
 To determine the period for the estimated future lease payments, the Group evaluates whether it is reasonably certain that it will exercise the option at the commencement date and periodically thereafter.
-The lease terms of the Group's operating leases generally ranged from 12 to 36 months (2020: 12 to 60 months), and the weighted average remaining lease term as of December 31, 2021 was 21 months (2020: 13 months).
+The lease terms of the Group's operating leases generally ranged from 12 to 36 months (2021: 12 to 36 months), and the weighted average remaining lease term as of December 31, 2022 was 22 months (2021: 21 months).

 To determine the estimated future lease payments, the Group reviews each of its lease agreements to identify the various payment components.
 The Group includes only the actual lease components in its determination of future lease payments for all the leases.
 Once the estimated future lease payments are determined, the Group uses a discount rate to calculate the present value of the future lease payments.
-As of December 31, 2021, a weighted average discount rate of 4.3% (2020: 6.5%) has been applied to the remaining lease payments to calculate the lease liabilities included within the consolidated balance sheets.
+During the year ended December 31, 2022, a weighted average discount rate of 4.9% (2021: 4.3%) has been applied to the remaining lease payments to calculate the lease liabilities included within the consolidated balance sheets.
 This represents the incremental borrowing rate the Group would be subject to on borrowings from its available revolving debt agreements.